smujmaiku/just-observable/README.md

 unsubscribe();
 ```

-### promise method
+### toPromise method

 Create a Promise that resolves at the next emitted value.
-Sequential `promise` methods may miss data if the `next` method is called repeatedly while blocking.
+Sequential `toPromise` methods may miss data if the `next` method is called repeatedly while blocking.

 ```js
 const justObservable = require('just-observable');